-FATpick's animated, flowing tablature and real-time performance feedback is a fun and intuitive way to learn to play new songs on guitar, bass and other fretted instruments.
+FATpick's side-scrolling guitar tab player with real-time performance feedback is a fun and intuitive way to learn to play new songs.
 But what songs are available, and where do they come from?

 What songs are available?

 The short answer is maybe "any" or "every".
 You can add your own songs to FATpick, almost instantly, by importing any score in the Guitar Pro format.
 See Edison's post for detailed instructions on how to add songs to FATpick.

 Many users do exactly that.
 Of the users that have created accounts this year, more than 40% have imported their own songs to play in FATpick.
 As I'm writing this, collectively they've added more than 400 songs so far.
 That's more than 1,300 tabs to play, almost 100 continuous hours of music.
 And new songs are added every day, so the number will be bigger by the time you read this.